Battersea Dogs & Cats Home have 12,000 digital files stored in the cloud - and counting.

 Businesses are built on information.
 Digital files are a way of formatting and storing that information.
 As businesses grow, information becomes an ever more important tool in the functioning of that business.
 But what is equally important is making sure that this information is stored securely and is quickly available on demand and in the correct format - from anywhere in the world.

 By using cloud based storage, important files can be saved securely in the cloud.
 There are various advantages of this type of storage, including the fact that the files do not need to be stored on servers on your business premises, and that files are more easily findable and available from any location, not just the office.
 The ease with which cloud based files can be found and downloaded helped luxury spirit brand Edrington to increase staff productivity by 30%.
-Click for more information on the benefits of cloud storage for your business/team.

 Rather than storing your digitized files and assets on your local machine or on an internal intranet, they are stored on servers in server clusters that are based around the world.
 Then in order to access your assets, you must simply log in to your business cloud storage provider via a login screen.
 As your assets are no longer stored on your local machine, they are theoretically available to you wherever you have internet.
 Meaning you have access to them from wherever you are in the world.
 Your laptop not working?
 No problem, just access your files from another machine.
 With this ease of access, employees of global agrochemical producer Syngenta are able to regularly access their online files from 78 different countries.